Time to Find Out Why

 This is especially true if they are the listing agent of the property.

-Although this may certainly be true, there are may be many other reasons why your property won't sell.
+Although this may certainly be true, there may be many other reasons why your property won't sell.

 If your house is not selling, in many cases you don't have a lot of choices but to "stick it out" to the bitter end, unless the real estate agent releases you from the contract.